-- RQ1) How Big 5 Personality Traits model is related to the frequently used metrics in Agile?
+- RQ1) What is the relationship between the personality traits and agile metrics?

 For this research question, we use the dataset of open source JIRA logs of eight Agile software development teams.
 For the first step of our research, we study the personality traits of the software developers from this dataset using the text mining techniques and IBM Watson API.
 IBM Watson platform uses the LIWC (Linguistic Inquiry and Word Count) to analyse the textual data and predict the personality trait of the individual who is the author of the former text data.
 The result of IBM Watson is an assessment of personality with Big 5 Personality Traits model, therefore, developers are assigned the score for each of the Big 5 traits – Openness, Conscientiousness, Extraversion, Agreeableness, Neuroticism.
 LIWC has been used for detecting personality traits of Facebook users, Stackoverflow community users [7], Apache ecosystem and Github users [2].
 The next step towards answering this research question is to analyze the logs of JIRA and calculate the metrics mentioned in above paragraph.
 Finally, these metrics and personality traits of the software developers are used to make association rules to find out the evident and reliable relationship between them.

 Furthermore, we performed the literature review related to the Agile software development framework and personality traits.
 There are studies that have been done solely on Agile, and solely on Big 5 personality traits model, that have a link in common.
-In his paper, E. Scott has studied the Agile software development, specifically, SCRUM, within the context of learning styles using the Felder–Silverman Learning Style Model (FSLSM), on the other hand, the research of N.L.
-Siddiquei and R. Khalid [8] examined and found out the significant correlation between Learning styles using the above mentioned Felder–Silverman Learning Style Model (FSLSM) and Personality traits of individuals using the Big 5 Personality Traits model.
+In his paper, Scott et. al [1] has studied the Agile software development, specifically, SCRUM, within the context of learning styles using the Felder–Silverman Learning Style Model (FSLSM), on the other hand, the research of Siddiquei et. al [8] examined and found out the significant correlation between Learning styles using the above mentioned Felder–Silverman Learning Style Model (FSLSM) and Personality traits of individuals using the Big 5 Personality Traits model.
 The papers are identifying relation of 1) Agile and FLSM and 2) FLSM and Big 5, notably, both the papers are linked and use the same FLSM model.
 The experiment and analysis in these two papers are done on the research of the educational institution students, however, there are no scientific analysis of the industry beyond the academia.
 Coming from these studies, within the current research, we check if there is the scientific evidence of the logical link between these two papers.
-We will examine How the Agile metrics studied in E. Scotts work are related to the Personality traits model (Big 5 Personality Traits) studied in the work of N.L.
-Siddiquei and R. Khalid, Therefore, our second research question is as follows:
+We will examine How the Agile metrics studied in Scott et.al [1] work are related to the Personality traits model (Big 5 Personality Traits) studied in the work of Siddiquei et. al [8], Therefore, our second research question is as follows:

-- RQ 2) How Big 5 Personality Traits model is related to Agile metrics according to the previous studies?
+- RQ 2) What is the relationship between Big 5 personality traits and FSLSM in the context of agile software development?

-For answering this question, we take the association rules of E.Scoot that use the FSLM model, replace FSLM with Big 5 personality traits using Siddiquei`s FSLM/Big 5 correlation matrix, and finally, we examine significance of these new association rules comparing to the Scott`s original rules.
-In his work, E.Scott has used several SCRUM performance metrics that are also commonly used within the Agile software development, additionally, some of these metrics are studied in the previous research question of this paper, therefore, these metrics are applied in this question as well and the same dataset of open source JIRA logs of the software development teams will be used.
+For answering this question, we take the association rules of.Scoot et. al [1] that use the FSLSM model, replace FSLSM with Big 5 personality traits using FSLSM /Big 5 correlation matrix of Siddiquei et. al [8], and finally, we examine significance of these new association rules comparing to the Scott`s original rules.
+In his work, Scott et. al [1]has used several SCRUM performance metrics that are also commonly used within the Agile software development, additionally, some of these metrics are studied in the previous research question of this paper, therefore, these metrics are applied in this question as well and the same dataset of open source JIRA logs of the software development teams will be used.